-- AS4.
-Where was (he/she) born? - a) TOWN/CITY Enter open-ended, ask/verify spelling. - b) STATE IN U.S. For states in the U.S. use the pop-up menu of choices.
-If it is not in the U.S., you have two choices.
-The preferred method is to [Enter] and leave STATE blank, moving on to FOREIGN COUNTRY.
-The second option is to select FOREIGN COUNTRY from the STATE menu, enter a blank in the SPECIFY box, then [Enter] [Enter] to move on to FOREIGN COUNTRY. - c) FOREIGN COUNTRY Enter open-ended, ask/verify spelling. - AS5.
+AS4 (Town, State, Country).
+Where was (he/she) born?

+- a) TOWN/CITY: Enter open-ended, ask/verify spelling. - b) STATE IN U.S.: For states in the U.S. select from the State pop-up menu.
+If the location is not in the U.S. ENTER [FOR] to select FOREIGN COUNTRY. - c) FOREIGN COUNTRY: Enter open-ended, ask/verify spelling. - AS5.
 We want to know where this child resides now or whether he or she is deceased.
-If the child is living in the FU/HU, then box 1 takes priority over the other boxes here.
-The OTHER category is for children who are neither living in the FU, with another relative, in their own home, nor deceased-for example, children away at college, in the armed services, institutionalized.
+If the child is living in the FU/HU, then option [1-LIVING IN FU NOW] takes priority over the other options here.
+ENTER [7-OTHER (SPECIFY)] for children who are neither living in the FU, with another relative, in their own home, nor deceased for example, children away at college, in the armed services, institutionalized.
 Please specify where these children are. - AS7.
-HISPANIC DESCENT Make liberal use of the 7 OTHER (SPECIFY) category in cases that defy easy classification.
-And remember this is a multiple response question. - AS8/AS9.
-RACE/ETHNIC GROUP If R asks for definitions, it's whatever they consider to be their primary or most important racial or ethnic identity, or whatever group they would put the child in.
-Remember to ask for and record any second, third, etc., group, as multiple responses are acceptable here too.
+HISPANIC DESCENT: Make liberal use of the [7-OTHER (SPECIFY)] category in cases that defy easy classification. - AS8, AS9.
+RACE/ETHNIC GROUP: If R asks for definitions, it's whatever they consider to be their primary or most important racial or ethnic identity, or whatever group they would put the child in.
+We are asking from what country or part of the world outside of the United States their ancestors are from.
+Remember to ask for and record any second, third, etc., group, as multiple responses are acceptable here.